hitz-zentroa/lm-contamination/docs/blog/README.md

 The amount of datasets and models is daunting.
 We are thus envisioning a community effort. <b>If you are passionate about NLP research and want to contribute against contamination in LLM evaluation, please reach out to us and check the GitHub repo below.</b>
 </p>
 <p align="justify">
 We will post all data and findings as we collect them in github.
-For more information visit: [https://github.com/hitz-zentroa/lm-contamination](https://github.com/hitz-zentroa/lm-contamination)
+For more information visit: <a href="https://github.com/hitz-zentroa/lm-contamination">https://github.com/hitz-zentroa/lm-contamination</a>
 </p>

 ## References